Preventing Relapse

 - Not using coping skills to redirect thoughts or urges to use

-Medical professionals recommend anyone experiencing a relapse avoid self-criticism and seek support.
+Medical professionals recommend that anyone experiencing a relapse avoid self-criticism and seek support.
+Remember, relapsing doesn’t mean you have lost the battle against alcohol use disorders.

 Support might include:

-- Attending a 12-step meeting or increasing participation in meetings if you're involved in a program
+- Attending a 12-step program or increasing participation in meetings if you’re involved in a program

 - Remaining objective and honest about your situation